 The curriculum will emphasize the improvement in personal fitness.
 Students will be responsible for completing some written assignments relating to class activities.
 Students will participate in monthly fitness testing assessments and personal fitness goal setting.
 Students will be assessed on their understanding of fitness terms and concepts.
-Students will be graded on "active" participation including changing clothes, written assignments, and testing.
-Additional activities will include character building.
+Students will be graded on "active" participation including having proper footwear, written assignments, and testing.
+Additional activities will include character-building, health, and nutrition.
 It is extremely important that students have the proper clothing and footwear for physical education classes.
 All shoes worn for class must be athletic in type and properly fit the feet for safety.